-These questions are essential because they are the beginning of gaining the confidence you need to start.
+These questions are essential because they are the beginning of gaining the necessary confidence.
 Then, when you have determined your strengths as a host, you are ready to begin.

 Now that you have evaluated your strengths and weaknesses, it is time to set boundaries and limits.
 For example, have an idea of your guests’ count and budget.
 Again, you will be well ahead of your planning by noting these things ahead of time.

-Prepare as much as you can, including setting your table the night before [if it is a sit-down dinner] or setting up the bar and glassware.
+Prepare as much as possible, including setting your table the night before [if it is a sit-down dinner] or setting up the bar and glassware.
 That way, you can focus on having a fabulous time with your guests.

 Do not be afraid to outsource.

 Remember those questions?
 So if you dislike cooking, get the food professionally catered or order takeout.
-Family and friends will not judge you for not preparing the meal yourself.
+Then, family and friends will not judge you for not preparing the meal yourself.
 They will ONLY remember how delicious the food was and how fabulous you made them feel.

 Do not be afraid to ask for help.